 The Endangered Ecosystems Alliance (EEA) is a new non-profit conservation organization founded in September of 2018 to support ecosystem literacy, the science-based protection of all native ecosystems, and the economies, cultures, and policies that are aligned with sustaining native ecosystems.

-The organization works primarily at a federal level, as well as in the provinces and territories, to support the 17% federal protection target by 2020 for Canada's terrestrial and freshwater ecosystems and for expanded post-2020 targets that include ecosystem-specific targets.
+The organization works primarily at a federal level, as well as augmenting campaigns in the provinces and territories, to support the minimum 17% federal protection target by 2020 for Canada's terrestrial and freshwater ecosystems and for expanded post-2020 targets that include ecosystem-specific targets.
 The organization will ultimately be working for a federal Endangered Ecosystems Act to protect all native and endangered ecosystems across the country on a much larger scale based on conservation biology principles and traditional ecological knowledge.